Jianxun/ltspice_to_svg/context/memory.md

   - Symbol group creation and transformation
   - Symbol shape and text rendering
   - Text justification and mirroring support
+  - Window text rendering with property resolution and overrides

 ## Project Structure
 ```